Anca-Wang/Creative-Coding/README.md

 Description:
-I use a few samples to make the music more interesting.
+I added three samples to make the music more interesting.
 By the way, samples are really fun!